-In Stage One, the department and its design consultant brief the shortlisted tenderers (EOI Participants) on the detailed design work completed to date.
-The interaction with the Principal and EOI Participant and their design consultants during these workshops will generally be one way; from the Principal.
+In Stage One, the department and its design consultant brief the shortlisted tenderers (EOI participants) on the detailed design work completed to date.
+During workshops, the interaction with the Principal, the EOI participant and their design consultants will generally be one way; from the Principal.